SilvioWeging/kASA/README.md

 You can use the system specific pre-compiled binaries in the `/bin` folder but I cannot guarantee that they will be universal enough to run on your system as well.

-Note, that kASA is a console application so if you want to use these binaries, you must either use a terminal (Linux, OS X, Linux Subsystem for Windows) or PowerShell (Windows).
+Note, that kASA is a console application so if you want to use these binaries, you must either use a terminal (Linux, macOS, Linux Subsystem for Windows) or PowerShell (Windows).
 A GUI may be implemented, depending on the amount of requests in the [poll](https://github.com/SilvioWeging/kASA/issues/1).
 If you're using the PowerShell, don't forget to add ".exe" at the end of each call to kASA: `.\<path to kASA>\kASA.exe`.

 If you need to compile the code, you'll definitely need a C\+\+ compiler that supports C\+\+14 or if possible C\+\+17 (for `filesystem` and `execution`).
 This relates to Visual Studio 2017 and at least GCC version 6.1.
-On Linux and OS X, cmake is needed as well.
+On Linux and macOS, cmake is needed as well.

 kASA depends on the [STXXL](https://stxxl.org/) and [Gzstream](https://www.cs.unc.edu/Research/compgeom/gzstream/) but contains all necessary files so you don't need to download those.